 The IRSE website has been designed to give licence holders and the general public an overview of how the Licensing Scheme works.
 It also provides guidance and support to those who are working towards their licence, and briefing notes for licence holders and others on changes to the Scheme.

 For a new licence category the assessment process has 3 stages:

 2 - Workplace Assessment.
-A workplace assessor will looking through the candidates statement and evidence.
-The assessor will observe the candidate if it a category that requires observation e.g. installation, testing and maintenance.
+A workplace assessor will look through the candidates statement and evidence.
+The assessor will observe the candidate if it is a category that requires observation e.g. installation, testing and maintenance.

 3 - Competence assessment.
 A competence assessor will look through the personal statement and workplace assessor comments.
 S/he will have a verbal discussion with the candidate to confirm that the candidate is at the desired level.